jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

   - While conducting security testing, cybersecurity pros may discover previously undiscovered vulns (perhaps implementing compensating controls to correct) that they may be unable to correct
   - **Ethical disclosure**: the idea that security pros who detect a vuln have a responsibility to report it to the vendor, providing them with enough time to patch or remediate
     - the disclosure should be made privately to the vendor providing reasonable amount of time to correct
-    - if the vuln is not corrected, then public disclosure of the vuln is warrented, such that other professionals can make informed decisions about future use of the product(s)
+    - if the vuln is not corrected, then public disclosure of the vuln is warranted, such that other professionals can make informed decisions about future use of the product(s)

 ## [6.5](#65-conduct-or-facilitate-security-audits-osg-9-chpt-15) Conduct or facilitate security audits (OSG-9 Chpt 15)